torydebra/casio_cts1_midi_controller/README.md

-I have a [Casio CTS1](https://www.casio.com/it/electronic-musical-instruments/product.CT-S1BKSET/) keyboard but it is not "officially" possible to split the keys and having multiple voices in different parts of the keyboard.
+I have a [Casio Casiotone CT-S1](https://www.casio.com/it/electronic-musical-instruments/product.CT-S1BKSET/) keyboard but it is not "officially" possible to split the keys and having multiple voices in different parts of the keyboard.
 It is possible with this app now.

 ## Instruction